slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 ## Have an App Server running locally (or remotely)

-We will assume your server is running locally at `localhost:5000/`.
+Asana will assume your server is running locally at `localhost:5000/`.
 You should log the request body and url for all requests to your to help get everything setup.
 For each PlatformUI feature you want to use, you'll need to add some paths.
 You are in charge of what each path looks like, but here are some provided example paths you can use for now.
 Add these paths for each feature you want: